benroberts999/ampsci/README.md

     * Available online: [ampsci.dev/ampsci.pdf](https://ampsci.dev/ampsci.pdf)
     * Latex file provided in doc/tex/ampsci.tex
     * If you have latex installed, you can use Makefile to generate the pdf
-      * Run `$ make docs` -- this will create new pdf file: 'doc/ampsci.pdf'
+      * Run `make docs` -- this will create new pdf file: 'doc/ampsci.pdf'

  3. Modules
     * The modules system allows the easy calculation of any atomic properties after the wavefunction has been calculated.
 See [doc/modules.md](doc/modules.md) for description